Pub/Sub Topic to BigQuery template

-The Pub/Sub Topic to BigQuery template is a streaming pipeline that reads JSON-formatted messages from a Pub/Sub topic and writes them to a BigQuery table.
-You can use the template as a quick solution to move Pub/Sub data to BigQuery.
-The template reads JSON-formatted messages from Pub/Sub and converts them to BigQuery elements.
+The Pub/Sub to BigQuery template is a streaming pipeline that reads JSON-formatted messages from Pub/Sub and writes them to a BigQuery table.
+Optionally, you can provide a user-defined function (UDF) written in JavaScript to process the incoming messages.

 Pipeline requirements